 Howard County Health Department Mpox Vaccination

 HCHD has Mpox vaccine available for those individuals who qualify.
-HCHD is following CDC and MDH recommendations that vaccine is administered to:
+We are following CDC and MDH recommendations that vaccine can be administered to:

 • Anyone of any sexual orientation or gender identity who has had multiple, unknown, or new sexual partners, including those considered higher risk: gay, bisexual, and other men who have sex with men, and immunocompromised individuals; or